wvteijlingen/Spine/README.md

 ### 2. Register your resource classes
 Every resource is mapped to a class that implements the `ResourceProtocol` protocol.
 Spine comes with a `Resource` class that implements this protocol.
-A `Resource` subclass should override the variables `resourceType` and `attributes`.
+A `Resource` subclass should override the variables `resourceType` and `fields`.
 The `resourceType` should contain the type of resource in plural form.
-The `attributes` array should contain an array of attributes that must be persisted.
-Attributes that are not in this array are ignored.
+The `fields` array should contain an array of fields that must be persisted.
+Fields that are not in this array are ignored.

 Each class must be registered using a factory method.
 This is done using the `registerResource` method.